adansari/Msfx.DI/README.md

     public abstract void MakeSound();
 }
 ```
-An abstract class attributed as `Injectable` - it is must to have this attibute to make type as injectable.
+An abstract class attributed as `Injectable` - it is must to have this attribute to make type as injectable.
 ```csharp
 [Injectable]
 public class Cat : Animal